TEERAVIST/Notes/Note/Trading with math/Algorithmic Trading/Defined of Algorithmic Trading.md

-Algorithmic trading (or "algo trading") uses mathematical models and computer algorithms to automate trading decisions.
+Algorithmic trading (or **algo trading**) uses mathematical models and computer algorithms to automate trading decisions.
 These algorithms can use complex mathematical formulas to:

 - Identify trading signals.
 - Execute trades at optimal times to maximize profits.